GPR-C/DTL-0PN-Digital-Commons/README.md

 This 0PN-Repo, is for the open-for-public profit Licensed version of the 0PN: Notice record and receipt, transparnecy index-registry software for digital commons.

-This repo-aims to be ready to launch late September early October 2023 - stay tuned
+This repo-aims to be ready to launch late September 24 & 25.